momentum-team-4/django-uptact-harrisonballard/README.md

 * If I wanted to add a birthday to each contact, what file would I edit?

 Then do the following steps:
+#STILL NEED TO ADD THIS TO static.fonts file, doesn't have birthday glyph linked rn

 1. Add a birthday field to the `Contact` model.
 This field should be of type `DateField` and should be allowed to be null and empty.
 2. Make sure you can edit the birthday by changing the `ContactForm`.